IABTechLab/uid2docs/README.md

 ## Introduction

-Addressable advertising enables publishers and developers to provide the content and services consumers have come to enjoy, whether through mobile apps, streaming TV, or web experiences.
-This value exchange has not always been well understood by, or communicated to, consumers.
-As the industry reduces reliance on the third-party cookie, there is an opportunity to improve how we reach consumers with relevant advertising across the open internet.
-The solution is an identification system in which content creators and consumers both benefit from improved engagement opportunities with transparent control over consumer data.

-Unified ID 2.0 (UID2) is a deterministic identifier based on PII (for example, email or phone number) with user transparency and privacy controls.
-The UID2 identifier enables logged-in experiences from publisher websites, mobile apps, and CTV apps to monetize through programmatic workflows.
-Benefitting from several layers of security and privacy measures, UID2s can be safely distributed across the open internet.
-Initially built and maintained by The Trade Desk, stewardship of UID2 will transfer to independent organizations for open-source code management, governance, administration, and system operations.
-UID2 is a non-proprietary standard and accessible to constituents across the advertising ecosystem--including Advertisers, Publishers, DSPs, SSPs, SSOs, CDPs, CMPs, Identity Providers, Data Providers, and Measurement Providers--while they remain in compliance with a code of conduct.
+Unified ID 2.0 (UID2) is a deterministic identifier based on personally identifiable information (PII), such as email address or phone number.
+Build as an open-source, standalone solution with its own unique namespace, UID2 offers the user transparency and privacy controls to meet the market requirements outside Europe and the UK.

-UID2’s goal is to enable deterministic identity for advertising opportunities on the open internet with consumer transparency and controls in place.
-UID2 provides a collaborative framework for all constituents and a healthy, open internet by utilizing a transparent and interoperable approach.
+The goal of UID2 is to enable deterministic identity for advertising opportunities on the open internet with consumer transparency and controls in place.
+UID2 enables logged-in experiences from publisher websites, mobile apps, and Connected TV (CTV) apps to monetize through programmatic workflows.

 ### Guiding Principles